 U.S. Green Building Council A clearinghouse of green building information, including LEED certification, featuring links to members, green building case studies, guidelines, a monthly newsletter, and more.
 General information, not specific to the lodging industry.

 WWF International conservation group facilitating various responsible tourism programs worldwide.
-Examples: WWF Galápagos (scroll down to see community and conservation programs) and this item on Donsol, Philippines.
+Example: WWF Galápagos (scroll down to see community and conservation programs).

 American Council for an Energy Efficient Economy Offers a user’s guide to green transportation and articles on the how’s and why’s of buying green.
 For $8.95, you can consult an online or printed catalog of environmentally friendly cars and trucks.